adambard/learnxinyminutes-docs/python3.html.markdown

         return "*grunt*"

     # A property is just like a getter.
-    # It turns the method age() into an read-only attribute
+    # It turns the method age() into an read-only attribute of the same name.
-    # of the same name.
+    # There's no need to write trivial getters and setters in Python, though.
     @property
     def age(self):
         return self._age